MarkGravestock/tennis_kata/ReadMe.md

 What is the scope of the Unit?
 In these tests I'm aiming to test via Tennis Game, really Player Score is an implementation detail.
 I have had to 'drop a gear' to test a method on Player Score, which was OK as I've exported it.
 Need to review the value of the introduced test.
+OK after review have removed the test which I think only had value during the development, and is sufficiently covered by the Tennis Game tests.
+This allows
+Player Score to be an implementation detail of Tennis Game, and scores to an implementation detail of Player Score.
+Refactoring these 2 classes should be possible using the test suite as it stands.

 ##### Responsibilities